compgenomr/book/09-chip-seq-analysis.md

 ctcf_motif  = motifs[[1]]
 ```

 The motifs are usually represented as matrices of 4-by-N dimensions.
-In the matrix, each of 4 rows corresponds to one nucleotide (A, C, G, T).
+In the matrix, each of 4 rows correspond to one nucleotide (A, C, G, T).
 The number of columns designates the width of the region bound by the transcription factor or the length of the motif that the protein recognizes.
 Each element of the matrix contains the probability of observing the corresponding
 nucleotide on this position.